23 of the Best Types of Orchids to Grow as Houseplants

 Brassias tend to bloom in spring or summer, and sometimes produce flowers more than once a year.

-Brassias are cool, intermediate, or warm growers depending on the species or hybrid and require humidity levels between 50 and 70 percent.
+They are cool, intermediate, or warm growers depending on the species or hybrid and require humidity levels between 50 and 70 percent.

-They generally need bright, filtered light and can be grown in lightly shaded, south-facing windowsills.
+These orchids generally need bright, filtered light and can be grown in lightly shaded, south-facing windowsills.

 If you’re looking for a Brassia to start with, Brs. verrucosa is one species you may want to consider.